Blurry photos are one of the most frustrating results for photographers, especially new photographers who might not know what causes blurry photos.

 You haven’t done anything wrong in the way to captured the image.

 Facebook and Instagram (and all other online platforms) compress images, which impact the quality and leads to blurry pictures.

 The good news is that you can do something about this.
 In short, you need to reduce the size of your photo (both actual size and memory size) so that they’re not as heavily compressed when uploaded to social media.

 The best way to do this is when exporting from your photo processing program.
 I use Lightroom and have written an article with all the details you need to export your photos and maintain quality.

 Further reading: Lightroom export settings for web and print

 If you have any questions about what causes blurry photos, let us know in the comments.

-Also, we love good news, so if our tips to avoid blurry pictures have helped you, share that too.
+Also, I love good news, so if my tips to avoid blurry pictures have helped you, share that too.